 This account can hold almost all types of assetsThe Types Of AssetsAssets are the resources owned by individuals, companies, or governments expected to generate future cash flows over a long period.
 There are broadly three types of asset distribution: 1.
 Based on convertibility (current and non-current assets), 2.
 Physical existence (tangible and intangible assets), 3.
 Usage (operating and non-operating assets) in the pool of investments, including real estate, Intellectual Property (IP), etc. It is, hence, the most significant benefit of this investment.
 Almost all the financial institutions in the U.S. allow this type of account.

 #2 – Uniform Gift to Minor Act Account (UGMA):

-for their children of minority age which provides the funds at the age of majority as a gift to them.
-Thus, suppose 10 million dollars is being invested in a trust fund for 2 children in a family by their parent.
-Now suppose for both the children what is the age of maturity 10 years from the date of opening a custodial account.
+for their children of minority age, Aaron and Ben.
+The trust provides the funds at the age of majority as a gift to them.
+Thus, $10 million is being invested in a trust fund for two children in a family by their parents; the age of maturity is ten years from opening a custodial account for both children.

-Custodial Account vs Deposit Account
+Custodial Account vs. Deposit Account

 However, a deposit account is an account where the banks and the financial institutions are responsible for the accounts, for example, the saving bank accounts.

-This has been a guide to what is a custodial account and its definition.
-Here we discuss types, example and how to open a custodial account along with its working and benefits.
-You can learn more about financing from the following articles –
+This article is a guide to Custodial Account and what is it.
+Here, we discuss how to open it, types, and have compared it with deposit accounts.
+You can learn more about financing from the following articles: –